As an Amazon Associate, I earn from qualifying purchases

 Slow cooker designs to be left unattended while cooking.
 However, following the manufacturer’s instructions and exercising caution is always a good practice.

-It does not recommend to cook frozen meat in a slow cooker as it may not reach the proper internal temperature quickly enough for safe consumption.
+It is not recommended to cook frozen meat in a slow cooker as it may not reach the proper internal temperature quickly enough for safe consumption.
 Thaw meat before adding it to the slow cooker.

 Yes, you can.
 However, cooking times and liquid ratios may vary, so it’s best to consult a specific recipe for guidance.